 Failure to Comply

-Failure to comply with reasonable directives and/or requests of an MCC official acting in the performance of her/his duties.
+Failure to comply with reasonable directives and/or requests of an MCC official in the performance of her/his duties.

 Failure to present identification on request or identify oneself to any MCC official acting in the performance of her/his duties.